marcglasberg/assorted_layout_widgets/README.md

 );
 ```

-## In more detaiL:
+## In more detail:

-The `DetectScroll` actually detects if its subtree is scrolled, which means its
+The `DetectScroll` actually only detects if its subtree is scrolled, in other words,
-closes descendant Scrollable is not at its zero position (not at the top),
+that its closest descendant Scrollable is not at its zero position (not at the top),
 and then informs its descendants about this fact.

 Note this doesn't mean there is actually a scrollbar visible, but only that the
 content is scrolled.
-For this reason, you should use to detect scrollbars only when
+For this reason, you should use it to detect scrollbars only when
-you know there will be a fixed scrollbar (like on the web or desktop), or when
+a fixed scrollbar is the default (like on the web or desktop), or when
 you're using a custom scrollbar that is always visible.

 Regarding the width of the scrollbar provided by `DetectScroll`, this information